Squiddleton/Megaten/README.md

   drain: [],
   repel: [],
   game: 'p5',
-  image: Buffer {...},
-  isPersona(): true,
   user: 'Morgana',
   stage: 2,
   evoSkill: "Evade Elec",
+  image: Buffer {...},
+  isPersona(): true,
   evolution: Persona {...}
 }
 ```

-The `demons` array contains both Demon and Persona instances.
-For type-guarding, use `Demon.prototype.isPersona()` which returns `true` for Persona instances and `false` for the base class.

 ## Skills

 Each skill is marked by a type property which groups similar skill instances together.
-Please see index.d.ts or use IntelliSense for each type's format.
+Refer to the types in [src/skill.ts](src/skill.ts) or use your IDE for each type of skill's format.

 ### Example